-Afterwards we chose to have dinner at U Provaznice (which translates to “At the Rope”) between the Old Town and Wenceslas Square.
+Afterward, we chose to have dinner at U Provaznice (which translates to “At the Rope”) between the Old Town and Wenceslas Square.

-Day Two in Prague
+Day Two – Sightseeing in Prague

 After an early bedtime, we were up in the morning for a tour to Prague Castle and its environs.
-After a quick security check we were through to the castle proper.
+After a quick security check, we were through to the castle proper.